nimonian/swe-docs/docs/backend/jwt.md

 ### So what are JWTs?

-A JWT is formed by taking a javascript object such as
+A JWT is formed by taking a payload such as

 ```js
 {